fredrikheden/googlemaps/README.md

 ![Alt text](assets/Screendump1.png?raw=true "Title")

-Location, Latitude and Longitude must all be present in order to visualize a data point.
+Location must be present in order to visualize a data point.
+To improve accuracy, also use Latitude and Longitude.

 ### Copyrights